Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Yes, behavioral addictions are recognized by the DSM-5.
 Some common behavioral addictions recognized are exercise addiction, gambling addiction, internet addiction, and food addiction.

 Yes, behavioral addiction causes depression because addiction triggers feelings of loneliness and hopelessness.
-A study published in the Journal of Frontiers in Psychiatry found a strong association between behavioral addiction and depression and anxiety disorder.

 Yes, behavioral addiction is a disease, according to the American Society of Addiction Medicine (ASAM).
 It is a chronic medical disease that affects your brain circuits and behavior to the point where you can’t control it despite its negative consequences.